AndreVarandas/mares-portugal/README.md

 -   There was no clean way to check the moon phase as well.
 -   To learn and practice Laravel and Tailwind CSS.

-Check the website live: [https://mares.varandas.io](https://mares.varandas.io), analytics available at [https://analytics.varandas.io/mares.varandas.io](https://analytics.varandas.io/mares.varandas.io).
+Check the website live: [https://mares.varandas.io](https://mares.varandas.io), analytics are available at [https://analytics.varandas.io/mares.varandas.io](https://analytics.varandas.io/mares.varandas.io).

 ## Getting Started